Camp Humphreys community embraces kimchi making to support those in need

 |0

-This work, Camp Humphreys community embraces kimchi making to support those in need, by MUN CHONG, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Humphreys community embraces kimchi making to support those in need, by Jeff Nagan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.